 The study conducted by the University of Rosario analyses the impacts of climate change education according to the type of intervention (“traditional”, immersive, innovative teaching activities, etc.) and the strategies mobilized (based on knowledge, habits, emotions…).
 It aims to assess the effects of these different interventions on the knowledge, attitudes and behaviours of preschool and school-age children and their entourage, with a focus on their sociodemographic characteristics.

-The study led by GATE-CNRS examines the impact of climate change education on the behaviours and social norms of children and young adults, through the prism of behavioral sciences.
+The study led by GATE-CNRS examines the impact of climate change education on the behaviours and the social norms that shape behaviors and expectations of children and young adults within society, through the prism of behavioral sciences.
 It aims to identify educational activities and content that promote changes in social norms, as well as possible cognitive biases and cultural and normative barriers.
-This systematic review will be supplemented by a research experiment conducted by GATE-CNRS in two countries (intervention expected in 2024).
+This systematic review will be supplemented by a research experiment conducted by GATE-CNRS.

 Method